 FORT MEADE, Md. –

-The National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) released a Cybersecurity Technical Report, “Kubernetes Hardening Guidance,” today.
-This report details threats to Kubernetes environments and provides configuration guidance to minimize risk.
+The National Security Agency (NSA) and the Cybersecurity and Infrastructure Security Agency (CISA) updated the Cybersecurity Technical Report, “Kubernetes Hardening Guidance,” today.
+The changes involved general clarifications throughout as well as additions to logging and threat detection.

 Kubernetes is an open source system that automates the deployment, scaling, and management of applications run in containers.
 Kubernetes clusters are often hosted in a cloud environment, and provide increased flexibility from traditional software platforms.